ferrocene/ferrocene/src/types-and-traits.rst

 be nested.

 :dp:`fls_dIyisjNIx9dC`
-If an elided :t:`lifetime` is encountered, the innermost set of :t:`lifetime elision` rules applies.
+An elided :t:`lifetime` is subject to the set of :t:`lifetime elision` rules introduced by the innermost :t:`construct` containing the elided :t:`lifetime`.

 :dp:`fls_cD0ZYi23VqWg`
 It is a static error to elide a :t:`lifetime` in a position where no